Why take an online course?

 Proctoring is a test that you will take either on campus or at an approved off-campus location.
 One proctored exam is required for all online courses, except for math which requires all tests to be proctored.
 On-campus testing services is where you will take your proctored exam.
 Examples of off-campus proctoring locations are colleges or universities, high schools, or public libraries.
 If you live in Missouri we have a document on our site that lists approved proctoring sites by county.

-How can I know what materials (books, access codes, software, etc.) I need for an online course?
+How can I know what materials (books, access codes, software, additional technology, etc.) I need for an online course?

-Your textbook information can be found in the same place as for a seated course under your "AccessOTC" tab and clicking on "My Booklist."
-Other materials you will need will either be with your book purchase, such as an access code, or your instructor will provide more information with other materials you will need.
+Your textbook information can be found under your "AccessOTC" tab and clicking on "My Booklist."
+Other materials you will need may be included with your book (such as a software access code) or your instructor will provide additional information regarding what is required for your course.
+If you have specific questions related to what materials are required for your classes, it is advisable to contact your instructor prior to the start of the course.

 How should I manage my time with an online course?